EIHW/sustAGE_SentimentAnalysis/README.md

 **[TBD]**

+## License
+The code and the model weights are released under the MIT License.

 ## Acknowledgements
 The research and development of this toolkit has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 826506 (sustAGE).